Research and Development Tax Incentives for Job Shops

 - Innovative product development using computer-aided design tools

-- Development of second generation or improved products
+- Developing second-generation or improved products

 - Tooling and equipment fixture design and development